-Cancer cells, however, metabolize most of its pyruvate to generate lactate through process called aerobic glycolysis, or the Warburg effect, regardless of the availability of oxygen (Figure 2).
+Cancer cells, however, metabolize most of their pyruvate to generate lactate through a process called aerobic glycolysis or the Warburg effect, regardless of the availability of oxygen (Figure 2).

-Autofluorescence imaging (AFI)- fluorescence lifetime imaging microscopy (FLIM) is an optical assay to evaluate the metabolic state of a cell or tissue.
+Autofluorescence imaging (AFI)-fluorescence lifetime imaging microscopy (FLIM) is an optical assay to evaluate the metabolic state of a cell or tissue.
 In preclinical studies, AFI-FLIM has been used to distinguish healthy from pathological tissues.
-It does so by relying on the fact that NAD(P)H (reduced) naturally emits a green fluorescence when exposed to blue light (340-390nm) while NAD+ (oxidized) does not (Figure 3).
+It does so by relying on the fact that NAD(P)H (reduced) naturally emits green fluorescence when exposed to blue light (340-390nm), while NAD+ (oxidized) does not (Figure 3).

 Figure 3 | Reduced NAD(P)H autofluoresces green, while oxidized NAD+ does not.